Stephen S. Smith

 Steve holds an MBA degree from Harvard Business School where he was a Baker Scholar and an engineering degree with high honors from Oregon State University.

-Steve and his wife, Paula, reside in San Carlos.
+Steve and his wife, Paula, reside in Palo Alto.
 Their two married children, Kyle and Kendall, are active young adults in London and San Carlos.
 Steve is an accomplished golfer having competed at a national and international level in numerous amateur championships.
 Steve and Paula are members of Sharon Heights Golf and Country Club, Monterey Peninsula Country Club, and Querencia Golf Club.
 Steve was named Golf Nut of the Year for 2004 by the Golf Nuts Society.